-7.4.12 Promotion and advertising - overseas [5.4.3]
+7.4.12 Promotion and advertising - overseas

-(1) A licensee must take all reasonable steps with a view to ensuring that any form of promotion or advertising in a country or territory outside of the Bailiwick is in accordance with the legislation in force in that country or territory.
+(1) A licensee must take all reasonable steps to ensure that any form of promotion or advertising, in a country or territory outside of the Bailiwick, is in accordance with the legislation in force there.

-7.5 Record keeping [6]
+7.5 Record keeping

-7.5.1 Records [6.1] REDRAFTED
+7.5.1 Records

-- (1) All records prepared in order to comply with these Rules must be retained for a period of at least six years from their occurrence. - 7.5.2 A licensee must keep, for a period of six years, a record of occurrences which have, or have in the opinion of the person responsible for compliance, or any client, may have involved an alleged breach of the Law and any rules or regulations made under it and of the steps taken with a view to ensuring that such occurrences do not recur. - (1) All material records and permanent data prepared in order to comply with these Rules must be retained for the duration of the relevant relationship and for a period of at least six years starting from the date that the relevant relationship ceased.
-For the purpose of this rule, "relationship" includes any direct relationship a licensee has with a client in respect of insurance intermediary business. - (2) A licensee must keep, and properly maintain, records relating to its insurance intermediary business and any other activities affecting that business, in a form capable of prompt reproduction in English and capable of being checked or audited, to demonstrate compliance with the Law and any regulations and rules made under it. - (3) A licensee must make records available, for inspection, by the Commission, its employees, and any persons authorised by it within 72 hours in the Bailiwick; although it need not be maintained in the Bailiwick.
+(1) A licensee must keep a record of occurrences which have; or have in the opinion of the person responsible for compliance or any client; or may have involved an alleged breach of the Law, and any rules or regulations made under it, and of the steps taken to ensure that such occurrences do not recur.

-- (4) A licensee must review, at least annually, the ease of retrieval of, and condition of, paper and electronically retrievable records including telephone records and recordings. - (5) Where a policy is cancelled, lapsed, partially, or fully withdrawn, details of must be maintained for a period of six years from the occurrence, together with an explanation of the reasons for such occurrences, or evidence that such an explanation has been sought. - (6) The requirement to retain records for a period of six years is not extinguished by the loss or surrender of the license or by the licensee ceasing to do business.
+- (2) All material records and permanent data prepared in order to comply with these Rules must be retained for the duration of the relevant relationship and for a period of at least six years starting from the date that the relevant relationship ceased.
+For the purpose of this rule, "relationship" includes any direct relationship a licensee has with a client in respect of insurance intermediary business. - (3) A licensee must keep, and properly maintain, records relating to its insurance intermediary business and any other activities affecting that business, in a form capable of prompt reproduction in English and capable of being checked or audited, to demonstrate compliance with the Law and any regulations and rules made under it. - (4) A licensee must make records available, for inspection, by the Commission, its employees, and any persons authorised by it within 72 hours in the Bailiwick; although it need not be maintained in the Bailiwick. - (5) A licensee must review, at least annually, the ease of retrieval of, and condition of, paper and electronically retrievable records including telephone records and recordings. - (6) Where a policy is cancelled, lapsed, partially, or fully withdrawn, details of must be maintained for a period of six years from the occurrence, together with an explanation of the reasons for such occurrences, or evidence that such an explanation has been sought. - (7) All records prepared in order to comply with these Rules must be retained for a period of at least six years from their occurrence.
+The requirement to retain records for a period of six years is not extinguished by the loss or surrender of the licence or by the licensee ceasing to do business.

-7.5.3 Destruction of records or files [6.2]
+7.5.2 Destruction of records or files

-(1) A licensee must ensure that it, and its directors and employees and other persons to the extent that they are under its power and control, must not, without the express consent, in writing, of the Commission amend, destroy, make further entries in, or erase any record or file which is, or may be, relevant to any matter which it is subject of any kind of investigation, disciplinary or other process, or appeal under the Law.
+(1) A licensee must ensure that it, and its directors and employees and other persons to the extent that they are under its power and control, must not, without the express consent, in writing, of the Commission amend, destroy, make further entries in, or erase, any record or file which is, or may be, relevant to any matter which is subject of any kind of investigation, disciplinary or other process, or appeal under the Law.

-7.6 Categorising clients [7]
+7.6 Categorising clients

-7.6.1 General definition [7.1] REDRAFTED
+7.6.1 General definition

-- (1) This rule applies to intermediary licensees advising on long term insurance business and - (a) any person with, or for whom, that licensee carries on insurance intermediary business is a client of the licensee; and - (b) a client of an agent is a client of the licensee for whom that agent acts or intends to act for in the course of business for which that licensee has accepted responsibility via a contractual arrangement.
+- (1) This rule applies to intermediary licensees advising on long term insurance business and, in this rule - (a) any person with, or for whom, that licensee carries on insurance intermediary business is considered a client of the licensee; and - (b) a client of an agent is a client of the licensee for whom that agent acts, or intends to act for, in the course of business for which that licensee has accepted responsibility via a contractual arrangement.

-7.6.2 Notification to clients [7.2]
+7.6.2 Notification to clients